 A minimal, uncluttered desk space creates a calm environment in which to work and means you can find all your essentials easily.
 But stripped-back doesn’t have to mean sterile: add some handmade pottery by Kana London (whose mugs double up as penholders) or Florence St George, and introduce warmth with smart textiles and potted plants.
 We also love Hay’s Kaleido tray for colourful keepsakes.

-I salute anyone who can sit at a desk with the ocean in view, but if you’re of a more disciplined nature than I, make sure you create a space that doesn’t have you longing to leave.
+I salute anyone who can sit at a desk with the ocean in view and still concetrate on the task at hand, but if you’re of a more disciplined nature than I, make sure you create a space that doesn’t have you longing to leave.
 Graham & Greene’s gorgeous coral lamp has been on my wishlist for months, and a Gio Ponti peacock chair feels straight out of a Mallorcan beach retreat.
 Add a handful of chic accessories (no one does stationery quite like Papier) and you could kid yourself you’re in the Hamptons.

 Fed up with straining to see your screen?
 Altwork is redesigning the way we work, with screens suspended over a reclining chair – providing extra support for your back and reducing pressure on your neck.
 Counteract the rather clinical design with Mui’s streamlined virtual assistant, which looks like a panel of wood when not activated, and Plumen’s dimmable LED bulbs with 15,000 hours of power.